hantsy/jakartaee11-sandbox/docs/jpa.md

 title VARCHAR(100) NOT NULL UNIQUE /* Post title */ CHECK (length(title) > 10)
 ```

 Another improvement in 3.2 is the `secondPrecision` attribute, which can be set on temporal columns to control the precision of persisted timestamp values.
-This is particularly useful for ensuring consistency across different persistence providers.
+This is particularly useful for ensuring consistency across different persistence providers and various databases.

 ```java
 @Column(name = "created_at", secondPrecision = 3)